Novus-School/novus/notes/novus_school/00_principles/6_software_engineering_vs_hacking.md

 # Software Engineering vs Hacking

+1. Software Engineering is a team effort where as hacking is usually a sinble person activity
+2. Softeware Engineers usually work on a single code for a long period of time, where has hackers dont have that obligation - they are work on anything they want
+3. Software Engineers have to review other people's code in order to keep up with the increase in code knowledge, a hacker doesnt have to do any of that
+4. Software Engineers needs to write clean and maintainable code
+5. Software Engineers have to write documentation, share knowledge, write tests, come up with new ideas to improve the system
+6. Being a Software Engineering is like being in a team with never ending bi-weekly projects
+7. Software Engineers have work with a code base that can be very old + have lots of legazy code with lots and lots of technical debts

+In short, Software Engineer is much more than just writing code all by yourself.
+Software Engineering is working colloratively with designers, project managers, engineers, sales and marketing to to solve complex business problems.
+Software Engineering is about having to deal with incomplete, poorly formed problems and trying to come with the best possible solution

+---

 # 5 Kinds of Thinking and Knowledge - Alan Kay

 ## Example 1: Evolution of Bridge